rehg-lab/CLRec/YASS/README.md

                         Size of rendered images --total_classes TOTAL_CLASSES
+                        Total number of classes --num_classes NUM_CLASSES
-                        Total number of classes --num_iters NUM_ITERS
+                        Number of classes for each learning exposure --num_iters NUM_ITERS
                         Total number of learning exposures (currently only integer multiples of args.total_classes each class